pviswanathan/ChromeAutoTextExpander/README.md

  - Updating crouton banners to require user-initiated dismiss sometimes, so they notice them.

 v1.8.3
- - Replacing console.log() statements with debugLog() to reduce developer console spam.
+ - Replacing console.log() statements with console.log() to reduce developer console spam.

 v1.8.2
  - Fix for Salesforce support (was cutting short attaching listeners to new iframes).